Theme: How to Keep an Open Heart in a Challenging World

 To help you come into a deeper rhythm with the natural world, Lin Gordon and Lee Steppacher will weave nature-based meditation practices throughout this silent weekend retreat.
 We will spend extended time outdoors and participate in guided meditation and mindful walks to open our sense of awareness, and sinking deeply into our connection to the world around us.
-Participants will learn to develop a receptive presence and contemplative relationship with nature, opening the possibility to experience beautiful states of joy, peace, wonder, love and connection with oneself, each other and the larger web of life.

 Specific practices will be chosen based on weather, location and the group, but will include foundational mindfulness, movement and wisdom practices that are particularly aligned with being in nature.

 The weekend will be held primarily in silence, allowing you to cultivate the capacity to be present.
 There will be opportunities for limited discussion and questions, and talks will be offered as guidance.
 Guided body movement will also be offered daily.

 Activities will not be strenuous, but significant time will be spent outdoors.
 Appropriate outerwear will be needed.